-I frequently listen to each part of the mix several times, making adjustments, until I’m happy with the result.
+I frequently listen to each part of the mix several times, adjusting it slightly until I’m happy with the result.
 So don’t worry if your first guess does not sound perfect.
 It is an approximation that you then improve based on what it sounds like.

 Audio Export or delivery sound levels

 Export audio levels are a little trickier than recording levels.
 This is because you also have to consider loudness as well as peak levels.

 Previously this was not so much of a problem.
 But producers and studio engineers gradually mixed TV commercials to sound louder than the surrounding program content.
 Naturally, viewers got fed up of lowering the volume for ad breaks and eventually broadcast standards were developed to keep the loudness of all TV content the same.

 So, what have TV standards got to do with your videos that are destined for upload to

 YouTube and many other streaming platforms are following TV to improve the viewer experience.